Kyle Tucker Player Props: Astros vs. Blue Jays

-On Monday, Kyle Tucker (.289 on-base percentage in past 10 games, 60 points below season-long percentage) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:07 PM ET.
+After going 3-for-5 with a home run and two RBI in his most recent game, Kyle Tucker and the Houston Astros take on the Toronto Blue Jays (who will start Kevin Gausman) at 7:07 PM ET on Tuesday.

-He had a hitless showing in his most recent game (0-for-4) against the Angels.
+He hit a home run while going 3-for-5 in his previous game against the Blue Jays.

 Kyle Tucker Game Info & Props vs. the Blue Jays